No Further Action: What Does It Mean?

 Could I face professional or personal consequences?

-Additionally, travel plans might be affected.
+Beyond employment and regulatory issues, travel plans might be affected.
 Many countries have strict immigration rules that consider arrest history, which can hinder your ability to visit or live abroad.

 Does ‘No Further Action’ show on a DBS check?